 Sessions

 CRLT Players sessions explore a range of topics related to advancing equity in higher education spaces.
-While the specifics change from session to session, all CRLT Players work contains topic-specific framing and/or research; a theatrical intervention; and facilitated participant discussion, exploration, and reflection on what individuals and institutions can do to meet the concerns raised in the session.
+While the specifics change from session to session, almost all CRLT Players work contains the following: topic-specific framing and/or research, a performance intervention, and facilitated participant discussion, exploration, and reflection on what individuals and institutions can do to meet the concerns raised in the session.
 Sessions vary in length but the majority are 90 minutes to 2 hours.

 Please contact us to start planning your event.